SimplyExo/eye-ai/EyeAIApp/README.md

 ## Features

-- TfLite model support: midas
+- TfLite model support: MiDaS
 - Quantization support (for now, only for tflite models)
-- Onnx model support: Depth Anything (v2)
 - Speech recognition using Vosk model

 see [README.md](app/src/main/assets/README.md) for complete list of all models